 - Croutons are separated from the salad bar.

-- We have signage on the dessert/baked good station that alerts any student with nut allergies to avoid the items. - The soups have ingredient lists displayed with allergens noted.
+- We have signage on the dessert/baked good station that alerts any student with nut allergies to avoid the items.

 - All cereal containers are refilled only with the same cereal.